Secure | No Obligation | Takes 2 Minutes

-Performance bonds are a guarantee that a contractor will complete a construction project according to the agreed upon contract.
+A performance bond is a guarantee that a contractor will complete a construction project according to the agreed-upon contract.
+If a contractor defaults on a project, the bond amount is used to recover the project owner’s losses.

-Your premium will vary for a number of reasons including the project’s bid amount, your financial credentials and your past work history.
+Your performance bond premium will vary based on the project’s bid amount, your financial credentials and your past work history.
+Bond rates fluctuate between 1% to 5% of the total contract amount.

-Qualified contractors who work with SuretyBonds.com typically pay a rate that’s just 2.5%-3% of the performance bond amount.
-This means if you’ve been contracted for a $100,000 project, you could pay just $2,500 to $3,000 for your performance bond.
+Most qualified contractors can expect to pay a price of 2.5–3% of the performance bond amount.
+This means if you’ve been contracted for a $100,000 project, you could pay just $2,500–$3,000 for your construction performance bond.

 - How much is your bid?